 The Poodle – A Classic 1940s/1950s Style

 Begin by pulling all the hair into a ponytail, worn very high – almost at the front of the head.
 To adapt this for a poodle, firstly section off the front of the hair, then pull the rest of the hair into a ponytail.
-Arrange the ponytail hair into pin curls around the head – ensuring the back of the ponytail is concealed.
+Arrange the ponytail hair into pin curls around the head, ensuring the back of the ponytail is concealed.
 Then add pin curls to the front and sides with the hair you left out of the ponytail.
-This method ensures that the back of the hair is super secure, but is so much quicker than pinning up all the sections of hair instead.
+This method ensures that the back of the hair is super secure, and is so much quicker than pinning up all the sections of hair instead.

 Tutorials for a Poodle Hairstyle